 In alignment with Lane County's Collective Impact Lens, Lane County actively collaborates with other local cities and ARPA fund recipients.
 Maintaining open and continuous communications is a key tenet of this collaboration.
-Lane County meets with staff from the cities of Eugene and Springfield every two weeks to ensure coordination between ARPA-funded projects.
-The Cities of Eugene and Springfield are the two largest metro cities in Lane County and both received their own direct allocations of CSLFRF.
+Lane County staff routinely meet with staff from the cities of Eugene and Springfield to ensure coordination between ARPA-funded projects.
+The Cities of Eugene and Springfield are the two largest metro cities in Lane County and both received their own direct allocations of ARPA funding (CSLFRF).
 Lane County has also conducted outreach to smaller rural cities, including inviting them to apply for Lane County's ARPA Community Grant opportunity.

 ARPA projects between local jurisdictions complement each other.
-Lane County is the passthrough administrative entity for two City of Eugene projects funded with State of Oregon ARPA allocations (HB5006).
+Lane County is the pass-through administrative entity for two City of Eugene projects funded with State of Oregon ARPA allocations (HB5006).
 These projects are "City of Eugene Rest Stops SD11" (\$250,000) and "City of Eugene Shelter and Land Acquisition SD12" (\$3,250,000).
 Lane County Health & Human Services staff collaborate with City of Eugene staff on implementation of those projects which address homelessness as Lane County is the Community Action Agency and Continuum of Care collaborative applicant.

-Lane County is collaborating with the City of Springfield on "Lane County Land Acquisition for Homeless Housing SD1" (\$1,500,000).
-This is a project funded with State of Oregon ARPA dollars and has to do with land and homeless services located within the City of Springfield.
+Lane County entered into an intergovernmental agreement with the City of Springfield for the State ARPA funded project "Lane County Land Acquisition for Homeless & Low-Income Housing SD1" (\$1,500,000).
+This is a project funded with State of Oregon ARPA dollars and will allow the City of Springfield to acquire land to increase housing opportunities for people who have experienced homelessness and/or who are low-income.